elzetia/Documentation/docs/jo_libs/index.md

   '@jo_libs/init.lua'
 }
 ```
-2. List modules you want use inside the `fxmanifest.lua`
+2. List modules you want use inside the `fxmanifest.lua` (in lowercase)
 ```lua
 jo_libs {
   'print',